raelovejoy/raelovejoy/README.md

 ## 🎨 Current Experiments

-- ✨ Writing philosophy for the future of open systems
+- ✨ Writing philosophy about the future of open systems
 - 🛠️ Prototyping frameworks for decentralized, user-sovereign technology
-- 🌿 Designing solarpunk-inspired systems that prioritize resilience, community, and sustainability
+- 🌿 Designing solarpunk-inspired [eco]systems that prioritize resilience, community, and sustainability
 - 🧠 Developing systems thinking models that embed ethics and evolutionary growth
 - 🔍 Investigating how technology can amplify curiosity and autonomy, not control
 - 🚀 Optimizing open-source tools to empower creative sovereignty and self-hosted ecosystems